-As of 31 December 2018, loans and advances to customers comprise 63% of the Group's total assets.
+As of 31 December 2019, loans and advances to customers measured at amortised cost comprise 62% of the Group's total assets.

 The Group recognizes its loans and advances to customers in accordance with the IFRS 9 Financial Instruments standard ("Standard").
+The Group applies the "expected credit loss model" in determining the impairment of financial assets in accordance with the Standard.
+Significant assumptions and estimates used in the model is reviewed by the Bank management annually.